 If you have suffered a disability that you believe will keep you from working full-time and are considering filing for Social Security disability income, one significant question you have is likely regarding the Social Security Administration’s (SSA) determination process.
-Here, the disability advocates at Disability Associates discuss how the SSA determines if you are disabled and quality for Social Security disability income.
+Here, the disability advocates at Disability Associates discuss how the Social Security Administration determines if you are disabled and qualify for Social Security disability income.

 How the SSA Defines a Disability

 It is first important to note that the SSA defines disability differently than other government programs and only pays benefits for “total” disability, not partial or short-term disability.
 For the SSA to consider you to be totally disabled under Social Security, you must meet the following criteria:

 - You can no longer perform the work that you previously did

 - Your disability has lasted or is expected to last one year, or result in death